Srivilliputtur railway station

-Srivilliputtur railway station is a railway station in the town of Srivilliputhur, Virudhunagar district in Tamil Nadu.
+Srivilliputtur railway station (station code: SVPR) is an NSG–5 category Indian railway station in Madurai railway division of Southern Railway zone.
+It serves Srivilliputtur, located in Virudhunagar district of the Indian state of Tamil Nadu.

 Jurisdiction

 It belongs to the Madurai railway division of the Southern Railway zone of Virudhunagar district in Tamil Nadu.
 The station code is SVPR.

 Line

 The station falls on the line between Virudhunagar Junction and Tenkasi Junction.
-This railway station is situated about 5 kms to the east of the town.
+This railway station is situated about 5 km to the east of the town.
 The next railway station on the south is Rajapalayam.